uio-bmi/ligo/docs_source/usecases/TCR_motifs.rst

     - SPAGGTYE
     - 4

-.. list-table:: Motifs of the 10 largest clusters in the simulated TCRs with short seeds
+.. list-table:: Table 5: Motifs of the 10 largest clusters in the simulated TCRs with short seeds
   :header-rows: 1

   * - CDR3 Motif